forero/MilkyWayShape/README.md

 MilkyWayShape
 =============

-On the shape of Milky Way like halos
+On the shape of the Milky Way DM halo